 This menu allows you to change tzclock into a stopwatch.
 It is also possible to choose another time-zone from this menu.
 A different time-zone can also, in theory, be specified with the

 -z option.
 City names work with the

 -zMoscow and so on) but time-zones like

 -zGMT+4 do not.

 tzclock is, when properly configured, the nicest clock if you want to have a analog clock on your computer screen.
 It is nicer than xclock and it is smoother than wmclock.
-However, it does default to a font-face with no second hand so it has to be started with an alias or a custom
+However, it does default to a tiny window and font-face with no second hand so it must be started with a shell script or an alias or a custom